 However, the experienced retailer knows that this joyous time comes with a curse: returns.
-When the flood starts, you’ll want to have a Shopify return management strategy in place.
+When the flood starts, you’ll want to have a strategy in place.
+Shopify return management after the holidays can truly make or break your holiday season.

 Consumers are willing to spend a lot.
 The National Retail Federation (NRF) projects that the average American will spend about $1050 on gifts, treats, and travel for the holidays before the dust of credit card statements settles.

 Holiday sales, overall, rose more than 3% in 2019 over 2018.
 In particular, online spending for the holidays increased nearly 20% in just one year.
 The most wonderful time of the year, indeed!

 The holiday sales season is the harbinger of a surge in returns.